Continuous-time weakly self-avoiding walk on $\mathbb{Z}$ has strictly monotone escape speed: Introduction

 As a by-product of the proofs, we obtain critical exponents for the two-point function, the susceptibility, and the correlation lengths of integer orders.
-We collect the critical exponents, which are the same as for the strictly self-avoiding walk, in the following theorem.
-For all $g>0$, we will define $\nu_c(g)$ to be the $\nu$ at which an integral operator has operator norm $1$, see Section \ref{section:Qproperty}.
-We will show this is consistent with the usual definition of $\nu_c$, which is by the property where $\chi(g, \nu) = \sum_{x=-\infty}^\infty G_{0j}(g, \nu)$ is the \emph{susceptibility}.
+The critical exponents are the same as for the strictly self-avoiding walk, and they are collected in the following theorem.
+For all $g>0$, we will define $\nu_c(g)$ to be the $\nu \in \R$ at which an integral operator has operator norm exactly $1$, see Section \ref{section:Qproperty}.
+We will show this is consistent with the usual definition of $\nu_c(g)$, which is by the property that where $\chi(g, \nu) = \sum_{j=-\infty}^\infty G_{0j}(g, \nu)$ is the \emph{susceptibility}.

-\begin{theorem} Let $g>0$ and $\nu_c = \nu_c(g)$ (defined in Section \ref{section:Qproperty}).
+\begin{theorem} Let $g>0$, $\nu\in \R$, and $\nu_c = \nu_c(g)$ (defined in Section \ref{section:Qproperty}).
 There exist non-zero constants $A, B, C_1, C_2, \dots$ such that: